(includes building instructions for advanced bend technique)

 This technique is very interesting for science fiction mocs (starwars, apocalypse, ....halo)

-I have a lot of idea's where to use the technique but I'm afraid I won't be able to test it all since my dark times are about to start...
+I have a lot of idea's where to use the technique but I'm afraid I don't have the time to exploit all of them.

-Anyway, this technique itself is very flexible, you can do more, if you have more bricks that is...
+Anyway, this technique itself is very flexible, you can do more, if you have more lego that is...

 This is an advanced net technique, here I used 4 nets to create an opening hole inside a platform.